 Required Core Courses

 ENGR 10 Introduction

-to Engineering2
+to Engineering 2

-MATH 5A Math Analysis I5
+MATH 5A Math Analysis I 5

-MATH 5B Math Analysis II4
+MATH 5B Math Analysis II 4

-MATH 6 Math Analysis III5
+MATH 6 Math Analysis III 5

 MATH 17 Differential Equations

-and Linear Algebra5
+and Linear Algebra 5

-PHYS 4A Physics for Scientists and Engineers4
+PHYS 4A Physics for Scientist

+and Engineers 4

-PHYS 4B Physics for Scientists and Engineers4
+PHYS 4B Physics for Scientists

+and Engineers 4

 Select a minimum of four courses from

-wing 1 13-17
+the follo owing 1 13-17

-ENGR 2 Engineering Graphics4
+ENGR 2 Engineering Graphics 4

-ENGR 4 Engineering Materials
+ENGR 4 Engineering Materials 3

-ENGR 6 Electric Circuits Analysis with Lab4
+ENGR 6 Electric Circuits Analysis with Lal o4

-ENGR 8 Statics3
+ENGR 8 Statics 3

 ENGR 40 2 Programming for

 Scientists and Engineers4

 Or

 ENGR 5 2 Programming and

 Problem-Solving in MATLAB3

 Or

 CSCI 40 2 Programming Concepts

 and Methodology I4

 CHEM 1A 3 General Chemistry5

 Or

 CHEM 3A 3 Introductory General Chemistry 4

 PHYS 4C Physics for Scientists

 and Engineers4

 Total Units:42-46

-Student should carefully plan which of these courses to take based on their specific major and intended transfer institution(s).
-Some transfer institutions will have minimum requirements for transfer that will necessitate choosing more than 4 courses from this section.

-2 Student should complete the programming course specifically required by his or her transfer institution of choice.
-The choices are: ENGR 40 Programming for Scientists and Engineers (4 units), ENGR 5 Programming and Problem Solving in MATLAB (3 units), and CSCI 40 Programming Concepts and Methodology I (4 units).

-3 Student should check the minimum chemistry transfer requirements for his or her intended transfer institution.
+- 1 Student should carefully plan which of these courses to take based on their specific major and intended transfer institution(s).
+Some transfer institutions will have minimum requirements for transfer that will necessitate choosing more than 4 courses from this section. - 2 Student should complete the programming course specifically required by his or her transfer institution of choice.
+The choices are: ENGR 40 Programming for Scientists and Engineers (4 units), ENGR 5 Programming and Problem Solving in MATLAB (3 units), and CSCI 40 Programming Concepts and Methodology I (4 units). - 3 Student should check the minimum chemistry transfer requirements for his or her intended transfer institution.